Michael Cox (police officer): Chief of the Ann Arbor Police Department (2019–22)

 In June 2019, Cox had received the recommendation of Ann Arbor, Michigan's Independent Community Police Oversight Commission to serve as the Ann Arbor Police Department's new chief of police.
 Two other candidates were seeking also the position.
 In July 2019, his appointment was unanimously confirmed by the Ann Arbor City Council.
 He was sworn in as chief in September 2019.

 Cox's interest in working in Ann Arbor in part arose from an interest in the experience of heading a department with a smaller police force than Boston's (Ann Arbor had approximately 120 police officers compared to the more than 2,000 BPD had).

-During his tenure, Cox faced the challenges of leading the department in navigating the COVID-19 pandemic and the nationwide George Floyd protests.
+During his tenure, Cox faced the challenges of leading the department in navigating the COVID-19 pandemic and George Floyd protests.
 Nathan Clark of mLive wrote towards at end of Cox's tenure in Ann Arbor, "While Ann Arbor Police Chief Michael Cox only served with the city a short time, his tenure has been marked by successes, challenging times and controversy."